 There are few things that will greatly affect the quality of your trip greater than your guide and the company they represent.
 A knowledgeable guide, well equipped with general gear and first aid equipment doesn’t just make the difference when things are going well, but they will be better prepared for problems that can potentially arise.
 Try to find reviews on facebook, tripadvisor, or other sources.

-Here are a few things to ask the tour or guide company:
+Here are a few things to ask the tour or guide company in Nicaragua:

 - If you’re borrowing gear, can you have a look at it first; see if it will fit and is in good condition.